-Standard color as priced in blue stripe.
-You may choose other colors using the drop down box at the top of the page.
-Colors are hand painted and signed by the artist.
+Standard color is priced in blue stripe.
+You may choose other colors using the drop-down box at the top of the page.
+Colors are hand-painted and signed by the artist.
 Please note: the rooster, red apple, and summer splendor design is a decal and is not hand painted.
 The Poppy Seed design will include flowers in both blue and peach, which may be on opposite sides of the stoneware.

 1 gal water cooler measures 7-1/2 wide at the bottom 6-3/4 wide at the top and 10" tall.

 Actual lid size for the 1 gal is 5-1/4" for those looking to use a water filter.

 2 gal water cooler measures 8-1/4 wide at the bottom, 7-1/4" wide at the top and 12" tall.

 Actual lid size for the 2 gal is 6" for those looking to use a water filter.